 You can promote your live stream through Tiktok.
-This can be done in several ways although it is worth knowing that for most streamers there won’t be a massive surge in Twitch followers from one viral video on Tiktok.
-The audiences on both platforms are very different.
-Tiktok is home to short-form content that people consume quickly, while on average, a Twitch user spends roughly 120 minutes on a favorite content creator.
-However, with consistent posts and CTAs, it is possible.
+This can be done in several ways, although it is worth knowing that for most streamers there won’t be a massive surge in Twitch followers from one viral video on Tiktok.

 TikTok Growth Strategies

-The most optimal strategy for new TikTok users is to create videos ranging from 13-18 seconds long.
+The most optimal strategy for new TikTok users is to create short clips ranging from 13-18 seconds long.
 The ideal structure for an engaging video is:

 Intro (2-3 Seconds)

 The first two to three seconds should be reserved to direct the audience into what’s going to happen.
 You can achieve this by stating exactly what they’re going to see, or you could infer it.